nemuelw/protodesk/README.md

 Contributions are much welcome!
 Feel free to open an issue or create a pull request.

+To create a pull request:
+1. Fork this repository and clone it to your local machine.
+2. Create a new branch for your changes (features, bug fixes, etc.)
+3. Make your changes and commit them with [a clear commit message](https://www.freecodecamp.org/news/how-to-write-better-git-commit-messages/).
+4. Open a pull request with a detailed description of your changes.

 ## Donations

 If you like the idea behind the project and would like to financially support its continued development